How to prepare for the online schooling transition: A guide for parents

 There’s no such thing as too much research

-We recommend taking time to understand how online learning will benefit your child.
+We recommend taking some time to understand how online learning will benefit your child.
 Which online schooling features should you look for in an institution?
 Moreover, how will this transition affect you as a parent?

 Many parents make the mistake of doing minimal research and diving head-first into this transition.
 Avoid making this mistake.
 Prepare yourself and gain more insight into making the switch.
-This will help you choose the right institution and begin this journey on a good foundation.
+This will help you choose the right institution and begin this journey on a good note.

 Use this checklist during the research process: